View Document Text

 11. a.
 CODE OF ETHICS

-The Code of Ethics is predicated on the principle that B&G owes a fiduciary duty to its clients.
+The Code of Ethics is based on the principle that B&G owes a fiduciary duty to its clients.

-Accordingly, B&G’s employees must avoid activities, interests and relationships that run
+Accordingly, employees must avoid activities, interests and relationships that conflict (or

-contrary (or appear to run contrary) to the best interests of clients.
+appear to conflict) with the best interests of clients.
 At all times, B&G must:

 •